Skip to main content

 How to set up your primary key

 For one-way syncs that read from Google Sheets, the primary key for any populated rows must have a static unique value.
 This value must never be changed, or data duplication can occur.
+For all other sync configurations, the primary key must sync with a field in the opposing data source that is itself unique.

 For example, if you are syncing Postgres with G Sheets in a two-way sync, the G Sheet primary key should sync with the Postgres primary key field in the field mapping